 New nonhormonal contraceptives- but this time, for men.
-Long-acting Vasalgel, a quick-acting pill that would reduce HIV transmission, injectable alternative to vasectomy and more.
+Long-acting Vasalgel, an injectable alternative to vasectomy; a contraceptive pill that could reduce HIV transmission; and more.

 Dogs & cats